 Closely linked to the question above, you need to think about your target reader.

-Who did you have in mind when writing the book?
+First, who did you have in mind when writing the book?

-Who do you want to buy and read it?
+And secondly, who do you want to buy and read it?

 Will that person be looking for evidence of your credibility in the field and reassurance that you’re an authority on the subject?
 Or are you hoping to attract people who are drawn to your personality or unique opinions or insights?